synrc/bpe/README.md

 tasks(Proc)
 ```

-Using 'tasks' API you fetch current documents attached to the given
+Using 'tasks' API you can fetch current documents attached to the given
 process at particular stage.
-Using 'amend' API you could upload or
+Using 'amend' API you can upload or
-change document at current stage. 'push' API move current
+change document at current stage. 'push' API moves current
 stage documents further by workflow.

-Let us see how we could initial 'Wire Transfer' transaction:
+Let us see how we could create initial 'Wire Transfer' transaction:

 ```erlang
 bpe:load("WireTransfer"),